ASinanSaglam/chess/README.md

 win/lose, stalemate etc.

 5) Added basic tab completion but the completer is unaware of the current menu.
 Will need tweaking in the future.

-At some point will need to rethink how menus actually work.
+6) Board state now stored as a string of 130 chars, menus reimplemented and additional functionality is now in place.
+Also new template added for the structuring of future modules